-South Jersey Man Apologizes To Community After Halloween Display Depicting Man Hanging From Noose Sparked Controversy
+South Jersey Resident Apologizes To Community After Halloween Display Depicting Man Hanging From Noose Sparked Controversy

 Residents gathered in the house of God to hear the reasoning behind McDonald’s Halloween decoration that displayed a mannequin hanging from a noose in his front yard.

-“I constructed a gallows for a Halloween display that we were going to display for Halloween and I did not expect it to be impacted this negatively,” says MacDonald.
+“I constructed a gallows for a Halloween display that we were going to display for Halloween and I did not expect it to be impacted this negatively,” says McDonald.

 Not only did it impact the community, but the police also showed up to McDonald’s front door asking him to take it down.